 The Virginia Literacy Act (VLA), passed by the Virginia Legislature in 2022, and expanded in 2023, focuses on improving literacy outcomes for all K-8 students in the Commonwealth.
-The VLA requires the Virginia Department of Education (VDOE) to recommend instructional programs - including K-5 core, K-8 supplemental, and K-8 intervention programs - for approval by the Virginia Board of Education (VBOE).
-The VDOE has partnered with Virginia Literacy Partnerships (VLP) in the School of Education and Human Development at University of Virginia to conduct reviews of instructional programs.
+The VLA requires the Virginia Department of Education (VDOE) to recommend instructional programs - including K-5 core, K-8 supplemental, and K-8 supplemental and intervention materials - for approval by the Virginia Board of Education (VBOE).
+The VDOE has partnered with the Virginia Literacy Partnerships (VLP) in the School of Education and Human Development at University of Virginia to conduct reviews of instructional materials.

-Cycle 3 includes review of K-8 supplemental and intervention instructional programs.
-This process document details the timeline and milestones for review of K-8 supplemental programs and intervention programs.
+Cycle II includes review of K-5 core, K-8 supplemental, and K-8 intervention instructional materials.
+This process document details the timeline and milestones for core programs K-5, supplemental programs K-8 and intervention programs K-8.
 Through this process, instructional programs that implement evidence-based literacy instruction (EBLI) and align with science-based reading research (SBRR) as well as the Virginia Standards of Learning (SOL) will be included in a Recommended Instructional Program Guide.
 This guide will be submitted to the VDOE and the VBOE for final review and approval, at which point VDOE will release the Approved Instructional Program Guide.

-The purpose of the Approved Instructional Program Guide is to support local decision-makers by providing them with the review results that help to identify core instructional programs grounded in SBRR, as well as Virginia's SOLs, submitted by participating providers.
+The purpose of the Approved Instructional Program Guide is to support local decision-makers by providing them with the review results that help identify core instructional programs grounded in SBRR as well as Virginia's SOLs submitted by participating providers.
+The VLA allows divisions to choose a program not in this guide, by submitting an Alternate Program Application and receiving VDOE approval.